rpy2/rpy2/doc/source/vector.rst

 >>> print(x)
 [1] 9 2 3

-For the sake of complete compatibility with R the arguments can be named (and passed as a :class:`dict` or :class:`rpy2.rlike.container.TaggedList`).
+For the sake of complete compatibility with R, arguments can be named (and passed as a :class:`dict` or :class:`rpy2.rlike.container.TaggedList`).

 >>> x = robjects.ListVector({'a': 1, 'b': 2, 'c': 3})